maaaathis/fakemail-guard/README.md

 ## Usage

-Email Validation is initialized with a list of default domains
+Fakemail Guard is initialized with a list of default domains

 ### Simple usage example